5 New Year’s Resolutions for Couples

 1. Focus on your Friendship

 This will always be at the top of our list because research has proven that couples who focus on their friendship stay together!
 Stop what you are doing and pencil 2 or 3 date nights for January in your calendar.
 Don't just go to the movies, but plan a date night where you can connect.
 Talk about your dreams, inspirations, goals, and fears.
 Where do you see yourself in 10 years, 20 years?
 What was your favorite memory when you were dating?
 What was your high or low through the day?
 What was your favorite memory from the last 12 months?
 (If you need help coming up with conversation starters, make sure to pick up a copy of our book 365 Connecting Questions for Couples.)

 2. Have More Sex

 Seems obvious, but couples who are having hot sex are happier, healthier and less stressed.
 Need more ideas?
-In our e-book Naked Dinners we give you some practical ways to make your sex life great again.
-You’ll also find a ton of helpful posts here on our blog.
+You’ll find a ton of helpful posts here on our blog.

 3. The 60 Second Blessing

 This was the most life changing habit we have incorporated into our marriage.
 Because we know that words have the power to give life or cause pain, this simple and quick exercise will quickly put your marriage on each others radar.
 You take turns expressing your love and appreciation for one another - it's that simple.
 You can read more about it here and watch a video of how we practice this habit.

 4. Turn off the TV - twice a week